What is a student mentee?

 Peer Mentor/Student Mentee assignment starts the first Tuesday in June each year.
 Campus Life will send assignment and contact information by email to Student Mentees and Peer Mentors at 4:00 p.m. per the following schedule:

-- Tuesday, July 31: no assignment due to staff vacation
+- No assignment July 30 (or August 6) due to staff vacation

-- Monday, August 20: last day to submit Student Mentee Application in order to wishing to have a Peer Mentor assigned August 21, in advance of O-DAYS! (orientation).
+- Monday, August 19: last day to submit Student Mentee Application in order to wishing to have a Peer Mentor assigned in advance of our orientation and welcome, O-DAYS!
+2019.

-- Tuesday, September 4: no assignment due to O-DAYS!
+- No assignment Tuesday, September 3 due to orientation Welcome Day!

 Peer Mentor Awards